shakfu/pd-chuck/README.md

 # pd-chuck

-A project to minimally embed the [chuck](https://chuck.stanford.edu) engine in a puredata external.
+A project which minimally embeds the [chuck](https://chuck.stanford.edu) engine in a puredata external.

 Includes an external, `chuck~` with the following features and limitations: